martin-cervantes/Markdown_Previewer/README.md

 # Markdown Previewer

 This project is markdown editor with a live preview.
-When you enter GitHub flavored markdown into the editor, the text is rendered as HTML in the preview as you type.
+When you enter GitHub flavored markdown into the editor, the text is rendered as HTML in the previewer as you type.

 ![screenshot](./Screenshot.png)